zhiachong/victorzhou.com/content/posts/2018-05-01-how-i-landed-offers.md

 - Learnings from my interview experience
 - Subscribe [here](http://eepurl.com/dnt9Sf) for more article updates from me

-If you prefer to watch my story instead, I made a video here:
+This will be about ~30 minute read, so grab a coffee/tea and enjoy.

-# Background
+# My Background

 I did not graduate from an Ivy league school.
 I went to a community college in Idaho for two years, and then finished my CS degree in a small Catholic university.